sbpo/frontend-challenge-weld/README.md

 I started out getting an overview of the challenge, the initial bolierplate code, and the feature that should be added to solve it.
 I then started solving the steps by working from within the initial App.tsx and adding components as needed.
 I tried working mainly with application logic within a few files, and not thinking too much about the file structure, while tried to keep the components as simple and straightforward as possible.
 <br/><br/>
-As I build the APP I running it in the browser using it constantly, and trying to optimise first the internal logic of the components, and the overall UX of using the APP.
+As I build the APP I was running it in the browser using it constantly, and trying to optimise first the internal logic of the components, and the overall UX of using the APP.
 <br/><br/>
 I decided to put the add/edit pages in a "Slideover" component, so that the main since I thought this made the app a lot nicer to work with by always displaying the list of data.
 <br/><br/>